nitesh009/nitesh009/README.md

-## I'm a Developer, Author and Financial Advisor!!
+## I'm a Developer, Author and Crypto Investor!!

-- 🔭 I just working on my first course: [Become A Spring Cloud SuperHero!][]!
+- 🔭 I just working on my first course: [Become A Web 3.0 Developer !
-- 🌱 I’m currently learning cyrptocurrency 🤣
+- 🌱 I’m currently learning web 3.0 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators and building fintech youtube channel
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar
+- ⚡ Fun fact: I love to do technical analysis of financial markets and read books !

 ### Connect with me: